 We can probably all agree that sleeping is an excellent way to spend free time.
+It's free, it's easy (most of the time), and it feels good.
 But if you’ve been leaning hard into the “sleep is life” philosophy, you might find yourself wondering, Why is my body obsessed with sleep, and is that healthy and fine?
 These are great questions, and also they’re a little tricky to answer.

 The challenge of getting to the root of your sleep situation stems from this fact: Sleep patterns are unique to us.
 “There are no golden rules that apply to everyone,” says Joshua Tal, PhD, a clinical psychologist specializing in sleep.
 While clocking a solid 10 hours might alarm you, that could be the bare minimum for someone else.